TeamHypersomnia/Hypersomnia/docs/pages/docs/setups/editor_command.md

         - If the author has jumped once 10 commands back, their further actions and recordings might result in a different cosmos than if they would have just repeated undo ten times.
         - Solved if both redos and undos are reinferred completely.
     - Memory and processing performance is ok.
-    - If we accidentally forget to reinfer something, some state might be corrupted and even result in a crash.
+    - If we accidentally forget to infer something, some state might be corrupted and even result in a crash.

 Further: commands, whether they are redone or executed for the first time, should do so via the same method: redo.
 This wouldn't be acceptable only if the redo performance was for some reason unacceptable.